epiverse-trace/testpkg/README.md

 [![lifecycle-concept](https://raw.githubusercontent.com/reconverse/reconverse.github.io/master/images/badge-concept.svg)](https://www.reconverse.org/lifecycle.html#concept)
 <!-- badges: end -->

-packagetemplate provides functions to ….
+packagetemplate is a sandbox to test packagetemplate features.

 <!-- This sentence is optional and can be removed -->